Navier-Stokes solver using Green's functions I: channel flow and plane Couette flow: Numerical validation

 Since $p_{g}=2/Re$, we have $\int_{-1}^{1}\bar{H}_{1}(y)\, dy=0$.
 The reason $\bar{H}_{1}$ satisfies this condition appears not to be known.
 In rotating channel flows, the mean flow exhibits a stretch where its slope is given by the rate of rotation (see Figure 3 of Yang and Wu \cite{YangWu2012}).
 The reason for that phenomenon too appears to be unknown.
 The mean flow flattens during transition as evident from the second plot of Figure \ref{fig:pressure-bndry-cond}.
 At the very beginning, the mean flow develops oscillations which look somewhat like the oscillatory shears considered in \cite{LiLin2011}.
+It is well-know that fixing the mass flux leads to a quite different value for the mean shear.
 Figure \ref{fig:Similar-to-Figure} shows a turbulence simulation which fixed the mass-flux using \eqref{eq:kmm-pg}.
 The parameters used were $Re=10^{4}$, $\Lambda_{x}=1.0$ and $\Lambda_{z}=0.5$.
-Similar parameters are used by Moser et al.\!\! \cite{MoserKimMansour1999}.
 The grid parameters used $L=256$, $M=256$, and $N=128$ correspond to approximately $8.5$ million grid points.
-This simulation reaches an $Re_{\tau}$ which is slightly less than $400$.
-The mean flow again shows a tendency to oscillate during transition.

-When reporting further computations, the parameters used in Figure \ref{fig:Similar-to-Figure} will denoted as MKM.
-The other set of parameters we use is $Re=4000$, $\Lambda_{x}=2.0$ and $\Lambda_{z}=1.0$.
-Similar parameters were used by Kim, Moin and Moser \cite{KimMoinMoser1987}.
-Therefore this choice will be denoted KMM.
-The grid parameters $L=M=N=128$ correspond to approximately two million grid points.

-Figure \ref{fig:LawWall} shows the mean flow in the near-wall region for KMM and MKM.
-The fits to the law of the wall are quite good and of the same quality as in \cite{KimMoinMoser1987,MoserKimMansour1999,TohItano2005}.
-The variables with the superscript $+$ are in frictional or wall units.